FuelLabs/sway-applications/.devops/repo/README.md

 #### `test`

-Running the Rust tests for each project
+Run the Rust tests for each project

 ```sh
 cargo run test